-EPISODE 07: Does user experience really matter for online storefront?
+EPISODE 07: Does user experience really matter for an online storefront?

 Today, in episode seven, we're digging deep into the transactional experiences related to user design.
 We'll share some of our pet peeves and quick wins you can take action on today.
 Join hosts Andy and Nora as they welcome our first guest, Lightburn's lead UX/UI designer, Caitlin Mackay to discuss user design and online experiences for your ecommerce website or application.